MEET THE COACHES

 DISTANCE COACH

 Isabella “Bella” began her running career in 2014 and was a Division 1 Track and Field athlete at Florida Atlantic University where she competed in long distance and the Pentathlon.
 She graduated from Creekview High School in 2018 and competed all four years as a varsity member.
-She also competed with the Creekview USATF club program and was an Assistant Coach for long distance and high jump (coached with Coach Monica) for all ages.
+She also competed with the Creekview USATF club program and was an Assistant Coach for long distance and high jump for all ages.

 Bella retired in the spring of 2021 and is now pursuing her academic career (Masters Program).
 She still loves to run and is training for a half marathon this fall.